Date: Wednesday, September 12, 2018

 After Dr. Ciccarone’s presentation, a local panel will discuss trends in Marin County and local strategies to address the opioid crisis, including opioid addiction treatment and efforts to prevent overdoses.
 This event is sponsored by Dominican University of California, Marin Health & Human Services, and RxSafe Marin.

+Register Now!
 Youth & Dominican students who participate may be eligible for community service hours and will receive a certificate for attendance.

 The nationwide Heroin in Transition study sends researchers, including UCSF’s Dan Ciccarone, MD, MPH, into the field to get to know and truly understand the behavior of opioid users.
 That work, and gathering statistical data on opioid use patterns in order to gain a more accurate understanding of the changes in the heroin supply and resulting harms, is being funded by the National Institutes of Health.
 Learn more.